What are retargeting ads and how to set them up?

 - Start testing with a small budget and monitor the results.

-If you need a professional roadmap to reach more potential customers and convert your existing traffic into sales, now is the perfect time to meet 212 Medya expertise.
+If you need a professional roadmap to reach more potential customers and convert your existing traffic into sales, now is the perfect time to meet with 212 Medya expertise.
 You can contact us for a free preliminary assessment and strategy meeting.

 Take a step today to multiply your conversion rates: Get a Free Quote Now

-References and External Resources:
+References and External Sources:

 Google Ads Help: About Remarketing Lists for Search Ads